minhazul-i/harvardx-ph525x-rafalab/README.md

 * **Central Limit Theorem & t-distribution**

-* **Central Limit Theorem**

-- If we repeatedly take random samples of a sufficiently large size and calculate their means, the distribution of those sample means becomes approximately normal.
-- The sample means are centered around the population mean.
-- The spread of the sample means is called the standard error (SE).
+**Central Limit Theorem:** If we repeatedly take random samples of a sufficiently large size and calculate their means, the distribution of those sample means becomes approximately normal.
+The sample means are centered around the population mean.
+The spread of the sample means is called the standard error (SE).

 $$
 SE = \frac{\sigma}{\sqrt{n}}